MicahParks/qrest/README.md

 supported format.

 ## Design

-bulk transactions
-Caddy Docker Live hosted Rate limiter middleware.
+This service used the `github.com/mvo5/qrest-skeleton/backend` Go package as an external dependency.
+I did not change or add to any of the mock backend code.

+This service was designed with bulk transactions in mind.
+All endpoints consume JSON that allows for the querying or manipulation of multiple quota-groups and/or members at once.

+This service was designed as a containerized microservice using Docker.

+This service is hosted live at snapapi.micahparks.com.

+This service has a rate limiter middleware that allows for up to 1 request per second.

 ## Improvements

+- [ ] Implement the usage portion in the backend.
+- [ ] Add more logic to rate limiter middleware.
 - [ ] Add debug logging to endpoints.
+- [ ] Add a logging middleware.
 - [ ] Use non-developer zap logger.
-- [ ] Add more logic to rate limiter middleware.
-- [ ] Add a logging middleware.
-- [ ] Implement the usage portion in the backend.